 Is imitation shark fin soup a real thing?

-In recent times China has ordered government officials to stop selling shark fin soup as well as any other dishes made from endangered species.
+In recent times China has ordered government officials to stop selling shark fin soup made from endangered species.
 Increasing global awareness has led to a drop in their consumption by between 50 – 70%.
 This unfortunately has also led to many provinces in China selling artificial shark fins, soups and stews.
 Artificial shark fins are made with edible gelatinous substances that imitate the texture and qualities of actual shark fin.
-Originally it was thought that the imitation version of the soup originated on Temple Street in Hong Kong, way back in the 1950’s.
-Street vendors are thought to have collected the broken park of shark fins that were discarded by more popular Chinese establishments and prepared these in a soup form.
+Originally it was thought the imitation version originated on Temple Street in Hong Kong, way back in the 1950’s.
+Street vendors collected the broken park of shark fins that were discarded by more popular Chinese establishments and prepared these in soup form.
 The imitation dish was inexpensive but still tasty which made it popular among the poorer communities.
 Unfortunately these artificial shark fins have been said to contain dangerous amounts of substances such as cadmium and methyl-mercury.

 What does shark fin soup taste like?